KingReGailya/YouTubeAutoDownloader/README.md

+DEPRECATED
+This repo will no longer be supported please go to https://github.com/KingReGailya/mikua instead

 I made this just to practice dockerfile while that and to move away from youtube music
 I dont really have a LTS plan so it would be